-Finding out about infertility can be a devastating experience.
+Receiving an infertility diagnosis can be a devastating experience.
 Jumping straight into making decisions about egg donation in such unfavorable conditions is probably not the best of ideas.
 What you should do first is take a deep breath and come to terms with the state you found yourself in.
-Choosing an egg donor is probably one of the most significant and important decisions you will ever make in your life and you don’t want to be making it in a negative state of mind.
-So give yourself time, if you have some really complicated feelings you can even try to talk to a therapist.
+Choosing an egg donor is probably one of the most important decisions you will ever make in your life and you don’t want to be making it in a negative state of mind.
+So give yourself time, if you have mixed or negative feelings, you can try to talk to a fertility coach or therapist.

 Your first decision will be choosing whether you want your egg donor to be anonymous or not.
-Some of the future parents prefer to get to know the donor and hope she could meet the child and establish some relationship with it.
-Others choose the anonymous donors and they do not want the donor to get involved in any other way besides providing the eggs.
+Some of the future parents prefer to get to know the donor and hope she could meet the child in the future and establish a relationship with them.
+Others choose anonymous donors and they do not want the donor to get involved in any other way besides providing her eggs.
 This is a more confidential and transparent way.

-First thing you should take a close look at is the donor’s profile.
-Try not only notice the information the donor is giving about herself but also how she does it, what words does she use and how she presents herself in general.
-It is important to get a good “vibe” about a donor and to feel like you can relate to her.
-Imagine if you can see this person fitting into you family or if could she be your friend.
+So how to choose an egg donor?
+Firstly, find websites of the nearest donor egg bank or an online bank with the largest egg donor database.
+Browse the available donors and take a close look at the chosen donor profile.
+Read the information the donor has given about herself but also think how she delivered it, what words she used and how she presented herself in general.
+It is important to have a good “vibe” about a donor and to feel like you can relate to her.
+Imagine this person fitting into your family or if could she become your friend.

 - Aged between 21 and 30.
-Below 21 is to young and could be not mature enough, 30 is past the fertility peak
+Below 21 is too young and could not be mature enough.
+On the other hand, 30 is past the fertility peak.

 - Mature, dependable, responsible

 - Physically and psychologically healthy with documented medical history

 Choosing an egg donor- characteristics